Healing Through Movement & Nutrition

 +

-When should stroke rehabilitation begin?
+When should rehabilitation begin?

 +